-The bill provides that the failure to provide this training shall not "by itself" result in the employer's or employee's liability to human trafficking victims.
-The DFEH would also have the authority to issue an order requiring compliance.
+The bill provides that the failure to provide this training shall not "by itself" result in the employer or employee's liability to human trafficking victims.
+The Department of Fair Employment and Housing would also have the authority to issue an order requiring compliance.

-Status: Unanimously passed the Senate and is pending in the Assembly.
+Status: Unanimously passed the Senate's Labor and Industrial Relations and Judiciary Committees, and is pending in the Appropriations -Committee.